NLPatVCU/RelEx/relex/guide/Segmentation_Mod_guide.md

 - Succeeding - (tokenize words after the second concept)

 ## Connecting modules
-To feed the extracted segments into the CNN module the Connection class is called which establishes the connection between two modules:  Connects the segmentation and CNN modules.
+To feed the extracted segments into the CNN module the Connection class is called which establishes the connection between two modules.
+It connects the segmentation and the CNN modules.
 It has 2 options:
-1. Pass the dataset and perform data segmentation and feed into the CNN module
+1. Pass the dataset, perform data segmentation, and feed into the CNN module
 2. Provide path to files of the sentences, labels and the segments (Eg: CSV files)

 Following snippet shows how to run connection module to feed the extracted segments or the external files into the CNN modules.